Mare (folklore): Beliefs

 The mare was believed to ride horses, which left them exhausted and covered in sweat by the morning.
 She could also entangle the hair of the sleeping man or beast, resulting in "marelocks", called marflätor ('mare-braids') or martovor ('mare-tangles') in Swedish or marefletter and marefloker in Norwegian.
 The belief probably originated as an explanation to the Polish plait phenomenon, a hair disease.

 Even trees were thought to be ridden by the mare, resulting in branches being entangled.
 The undersized, twisted pine-trees growing on coastal rocks and on wet grounds are known in Sweden as martallar ('mare-pines') or in German as Alptraum-Kiefer ('nightmare pine').

 According to Paul Devereux, mares included witches who took on the form of animals when their spirits went out and about while they were in trance (see the Icelandic example of Geirrid, below).
 These included animals such as frogs, cats, horses, hares, dogs, oxen, birds and often bees and wasps.

-By region

-Scandinavia
+Folklore by culture

+German folklore

+In German folklore, the mare is related or analogous to the alp, a supernatural creature of similar nature; the German word for nightmare being Albtraum (lit. 'alp dream', or Alptrück (lit. 'alp preassure').
+In High German, the mare known as Mara, Mare, or Mahr (masculine noun, i.e. "der Mahr"); in Low German as mårt, Mahrt, or de môr in Pomerania and Rügen.
+It rides on sleepers, making it hard to breathe, or it lies over his chest, making its victim drenched with sweat, whereby the victim is able to groan but otherwise rendered speechless and spellbound, and unable to waken unless he is called by his baptismal name.
+While the mårt is usually a girl with a bad foot according to one source (a certain daughter of a smith in the village of Bork near Stargard having that reputation), there are tales of the môr either male or female (see below).